 ● Were the Father, the Son, and the Holy Spirit separate entities, or all united within one trinity?

-Delving into the mysteries that surround God and the Catholic religion, and learning what other people believe is a great way to strengthen your own faith.
-Many different religious worshipers had various ideas about who Jesus was and what he was trying to teach us.
-Some thought he was a philosopher who had sophisticated insights into the concept of religion, community, and spirituality.
-Others believed that he was a vessel for a spark of the creative divinity which left him after the crucifixion.
-Still others believed he was the Son of God himself born to take away the sins of the world.
+Delving into the mysteries that surround God and the Christian religion, and learning what other people believe is a great way to strengthen your own faith.
+Many different religious worshipers had various ideas about who Jesus was and what He was trying to teach us.
+Some thought He was a philosopher who had sophisticated insights into the concept of religion, community, and spirituality.
+Others believed that He was a vessel for a spark of the creative divinity which left Him after the crucifixion.
+Still others believed He was the Son of God Himself born to take away the sins of the world.

 If you have not learned about this information before, Spiritual Bridge will walk you through it so that it is not overwhelming.
 As we research and define the history of the Christian faith, we will consider how the Gnostic vision of Christ was different from our own.
 Who were the Gnostics, and how did their beliefs differ from ours?
 Spiritual Bridge allows you to take a look at other cultures who view the same teachings we do - yet have a completely different understanding of what these teachings mean.
 By doing this, we allow ourselves to get a better sense of ourselves and why we believe what we believe.